dylansun/FaceClassification/readme.md

 ### Face image classification using pca and lda

 #### dataset
 The dataset used in this experiment is from the ORL data[1].
-You may obtain this dataset from the [http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html](this link).
+You may obtain this dataset from the [this link](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html).

 #### Preprocessing
 We use matlab to reading the data and store them in a matfile.
 Then we use `readMat()` function from the R.matlab package to read them into R. In `preprocess_matlab_data.R`, we change the mat file to RData format which is more easy to use for R users.
 So if you use the data.RData file, you do not need to install the R.matlab package.